brian14708/wh-briefings/presidential-actions/2021-03/2021-03-07-executive-order-on-promoting-access-to-voting.md

 modified_time: 2021-03-07 10:43:57-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/03/07/executive-order-on-promoting-access-to-voting/
 published_time: 2021-03-07 10:43:56-05:00
-title: Executive Order on Promoting Access to Voting
+title: "Executive Order on Promoting Access to\_Voting"
 ---

     By the authority vested in me as President by the Constitution and